CxAalto/verkko/python_style.md

 Try to follow these guides, but don't let them come too much on your way.
 Sharing the code is more important!

+**Note that** for many texteditors there exists tools for automatically checking/correcting code style, which can make your life a lot easier.
+See for example [autopep8](https://github.com/hhatto/autopep8).

 ### Use 4 spaces for intendation!
 (Python 3 does not even allow mixed use of tabs and spaces)